-Would you hang a Picasso in your house and only lock your front door?
-This situation is similar to what many companies do every day – they lock the front door with a firewall to protect their own assets, their Picasso.
-But you forget – there are many ways into the house and once inside, the Picasso is as good as gone.
+Would you hang a van Gogh in your house and only lock your front door?
+This situation is similar to what many companies do every day – they lock the front door with a firewall to protect their own assets, their van Gogh.
+But you forget – there are many ways into the house and once inside, the van Gogh is as good as gone.

 The outbreak of the Corona crisis, with the mass transfer of employees to home offices, has once again highlighted the advancing mobility and high demands of the modern workplace and underscores what many already know, but some may not want to admit: The battle to protect corporate assets has long since moved beyond the corporate network firewall to the Internet, the cloud and the home office.
 If you only try to protect the perimeter of your corporate network, you must feel like Don Quixote tilting at windmills.
 A Zero Trust Architecture (ZTA), on the other hand, addresses precisely these problems, which hardly seem to be solvable with classic approaches.